 Georeferencing Maps

 The MultiSet Visual Positioning System (VPS) now supports the use of geolocation data as an external prior to enhance localization performance.
-This feature, called HintPosition, allows you to provide approximate position information to the localization query, which helps narrow down the search space and improves the speed and accuracy of pose estimation.
+This feature, called GeoHint, allows you to provide approximate GPS readings to the localization query, which helps narrow down the search space and improves the speed and accuracy of pose estimation.

 By geo-referencing your 3D scans with WGS84 coordinates, you can leverage device GPS and other sensors to provide initial position estimates that significantly reduce the computational load during localization.